jmmack/example-scripts/Markdown/README.md

 For R:
-- See installation and compilation instructions
+- See installation and compilation instructions (rmarkdown_install.R)

 For GitHub:
 - Make sure to use GitHub markdown style